mgimond/ES218/Data/CO2_readme.txt

 # will lead to greater understanding and new scientific insights.
 # The availability of these data does not constitute publication
 # of the data.
 NOAA relies on the ethics and integrity of the user to
-# insure that ESRL receives fair credit for their work.
+# ensure that ESRL receives fair credit for their work.
 If the data
 # are obtained for potential use in a publication or presentation,
 # ESRL should be informed at the outset of the nature of this work.
 # If the ESRL data are essential to the work, or if an important